 SECTION 8: AGREEMENTS WITH OHCS

-The [JURISDICTION] is authorized to enter into a Master Agreement with OHCS to establish the terms under which the [JURISDICTION] will receive Program Loans.
-The [JURISDICTION] shall also enter into a Loan Agreement with OHCS for each approved project.
+The [JURISDICTION] is authorized to enter into an Intergovernmental Master Agreement with OHCS to establish the terms under which the [JURISDICTION] will receive Agency Loans.
+The [JURISDICTION] shall also enter into an Agency Loan Agreement with OHCS for each approved project.

 If any provision of this Ordinance is found to be invalid, the remaining provisions shall continue in full force and effect.